 TN Status

 TN status/visa arises from the United States-Mexico-Canada Agreement (USMCA), which replaced the North American Free Trade Act (NAFTA) in 2020.
 TN is an employment visa that allows Canadian and Mexican citizens (but not Canadian or Mexican permanent residents) to be employed in the U.S. in certain professions listed in Appendix 1603.D1 of the USMCA regulations.
-The USMCA lays out specific educational, licensing, and experience qualifications that individuals working in these professions must possess.
+The USMCA lays out specific educational, licensing, and experience qualifications that individuals working in each of these professions must possess.

 TN employees may be admitted for temporary employment of a maximum of 3 years.
 Renewals are possible indefinitely and can be requested for up to 3 years at a time.
 TN status is not appropriate for tenured or tenure-track positions or others who are pursuing permanent residency due to its strictly temporary nature; it does not allow for dual intent.
 Part-time employment is permitted.